DePT3R: Joint Dense Point Tracking and 3D Reconstruction of Dynamic Scenes in a Single Forward Pass: Proposed Method

 \myparagraph{Feature Backbone.} We leverage Visual Grounded Geometry Transformer (VGGT)~\cite{VGGT}, a robust architecture for unposed 3D reconstruction trained on extensive static and dynamic datasets, as our core backbone.

 In the VGGT method, each input image is first decomposed into image tokens via DINOv2 ~\cite{oquab2023dinov2}.
 These tokens, along with a learnable camera token and four learnable register tokens per image, are then input to a global aggregator module.
 Since predictions are made in the initial frame's coordinate system, the camera and register tokens for the first image differ from those for subsequent frames, enabling the network to discriminate among frames.
-The aggregator module consists of alternating local and global attention layers: local layers facilitate interactions among tokens within the same image, while global layers promote interactions across images.
+The aggregator module consists of alternating local and global attention layers: local layers facilitate interactions within a single image, while global layers promote interactions across images.

 Output tokens from the aggregator are processed through dedicated Dense Prediction Transformer (DPT) heads ~\cite{ranftl2021vision} —specifically, a pointmap DPT head and a depth DPT head—to regress corresponding pointmaps and depth maps.
 These heads also output aleatoric uncertainty maps.
 Camera tokens are further processed through four self-attention layers followed by a linear projection to predict normalized camera extrinsics and intrinsics.